sendbird/sendbird-platform-sdk-csharp/docs/UserApi.md

 ## RemoveRegistrationOrDeviceTokenFromOwnerByToken

-> InlineResponse20027 RemoveRegistrationOrDeviceTokenFromOwnerByToken (string tokenType, string token, string apiToken = null)
+> RemoveRegistrationOrDeviceTokenFromOwnerByTokenResponse RemoveRegistrationOrDeviceTokenFromOwnerByToken (string tokenType, string token, string apiToken = null)

 Remove a registration or device token from an owner